lemmatheultimate/weblog/2012/07/finite-isomorphic-types.md

 El (`W S T) = W (El S) λ s → El (T s)
 ```

 At this point our (non-indexed) universe looks very much like what appears in Thorsten Altenkirch's and Conor McBride's [OTT paper](http://strictlypositive.org/ott.pdf) (indeed a brief scan of this paper inspired some this work as well).
-Trying to tackle the problem of isomorphisms in a universe of infinite types is beyond the scope of this post (I don't know if a total `coerce` for every iso even exists, but even just getting some of these would be useful).
+Trying to tackle the problem of isomorphisms in a universe of infinite types is beyond the scope of this post (I don't know if a total `coerce` for every iso exists, but even just getting some of these would be useful).
 However, one could limit W-types to some finite bound such as all inhabitants up to some given depth.
 The advantage would be the ability to use _inductive definitions_ for types and propositions (e.g. `ℕ` or `even`), rather than the more verbose form of exhaustively specifying every case.
 However, I have not yet experimented very much in this area.

-## Adieu

-I hope to have at least wet your appetite to the fun that can be had with constructively definable isomorphisms between types.
-Even though we have only dealt with a finite universe, when `Σ`, `Π`, and something like `FinW` are added I think it becomes a fairly interesting universe to play in.
-The denotational semantics as a family of types indexed by the naturals also seems like a simple and modular way to discover, and _simply_ prove things about, finite isomorphic types.
-I think that this implicit style relying on canonicity is more elegant than the explicit approach of a separate proof object (and at the very least a more pragmatic way to get simpler proofs).

 ## Future Work

-The obvious next steps are to explore the more interesting world of infinite types.
+The obvious next steps are to explore the more interesting world of infinitely inhabited types.
 I've started trying to expand the semiring type index `ℕ`to formally expressed polynomials in any number of variables `List (List ℕ)` (where list positions correspond to coefficients).
 It obviously does not capture all isomorphisms.
 For example (using just polynomials in one variable `List ℕ`), `μX. ⊤ ⊎ X` & `μX. ⊤ ⊎ ⊤ ⊎ X` become `1 ∷ 1 ∷ []` & `2 ∷ 1 ∷ []` respectively.
 However, isomorphisms for types due to basic properties such as associativity, symmetry, etc remain, e.g. `μX. ⊤ ⊎ X` & `μX.
 X ⊎ ⊤` both become `1 ∷ 1 ∷ []`... so it may be worth exploring a bit nonetheless.

-After doing a little bit of surveying I've found the more serious attempts at cracking the type isomorphism problem listed below:
+After doing a little bit of surveying I've found some more serious attempts at cracking the recursive type isomorphism problem listed below:

 * [From High School to University Algebra - Thorsten Altenkirch](http://www.cs.nott.ac.uk/~txa/publ/unialg.pdf)
   * Extends Tarski's mathematical properties work to Dependent Types.